-- The data points in the plane of F2-onset x F2-target are tightly clustered about a locus equation and the locus equation parameters (intercept, slope) differ for different places of articulation (Krull, 1989; various studies by Sussman and colleagues referred to earlier) - Alveolars have the lowest LE slopes which, as discussed earlier, implies that they are least affected by V-on-C coarticulation (e.g., Krull, 1989; Sussman et al., 1991).
-They also usually have higher intercepts than bilabials, which is to expected given the relationship in (10) and the other extensive evidence from perception experiments and acoustic analyses that the F2-locus of alveolars is higher than that of labials. - It is usually necessary to calculate separate locus equations for velar stops before front and back vowels (Sussman et al, 1991, Smits et al., 1996b) because of the considerable variation in F2-onset frequencies of velars due to the following vowel (or, if velar consonants are pooled across vowels, then they tend to have the highest slopes, as the acoustic and EPG data in Tabain, 2000 has shown). - Subtle place differences involving the same articulator cannot be easily distinguished using LE parameters (Krull et al., 1995; Tabain & Butcher, 1999; Tabain, 2000). - There is controversy about whether LE parameters vary across manner of articulation (Fowler, 1994) and voicing (Engstrand & Lindblom, 1997; but see Modarresi et al., 2005).
-For example, Sussman (1994) and Sussman & Shore (1996) report roughly similar slopes for /d, z, n/; however, in an electropalatographic analysis of CV onsets, Tabain (2000) found that LE parameters distinguished poorly within fricatives.
+- The data points in the plane of F2 onset × F2 target are tightly clustered about a locus equation and the locus equation parameters (intercept, slope) differ for different places of articulation (Krull, 1989; various studies by Sussman and colleagues referred to earlier). - Alveolars have the lowest LE slopes which, as discussed earlier, implies that they are least affected by V-on-C coarticulation (e.g., Krull, 1989).
+They also usually have higher intercepts than bilabials, which is to be expected given the relationship in (5) and the other extensive evidence from perception experiments and acoustic analyses that the F2 locus of alveolars is higher than that of labials. - It is usually necessary to calculate separate locus equations for velar stops before front and back vowels (Smits et al., 1996a, 1996b) because of the considerable variation in F2 onset frequencies of velars due to the following vowel (or, if velar consonants are pooled across vowels, then they tend to have the highest slopes, as the acoustic and electropalatographic (EPG) data in Tabain, 2000 have shown). - Subtle place differences involving the same articulator cannot easily be distinguished using LE parameters (Krull et al., 1995; Tabain & Butcher, 1999; Tabain, 2000). - There is controversy about whether LE parameters vary across manner of articulation (Fowler, 1994) and voicing (Engstrand & Lindblom, 1997; but see Modarresi et al., 2005).
+For example, Sussman (1994) reports roughly similar slopes for /d, z, n/; however, in an electropalatographic analysis of CV onsets, Tabain (2000) found that LE parameters distinguished poorly within fricatives. - As already mentioned, Krull (1989) has shown that locus equations can be very useful for analyzing the effects of speaking style: in general, spontaneous speech is likely to have lower slopes because of the greater V-on-C coarticulation than citation-form speech.
+However in a more recent study, van Son and

-- As already mentioned, Krull (1987, 1989) has shown that locus equations can be very useful for analysing the effects of speaking style: in general, spontaneous speech is likely to have lower slopes because of the greater V-on-C coarticulation than citation-form speech.
-However in a more recent study, van Son & Pols (1999) found no difference in intercepts and slopes comparing read with spontaneous speech in Dutch. - While Chennoukh et al. (1997) relate locus equations to articulatory timing using the distinctive region model (DRM) of area functions (Mrayati et al., 1988; Carré and Mrayati, 1992), none of the temporal phasing measures in VCV sequences using movement data in Löfqvist (1999) showed any support for the assumption that the LE slope serves as an index of the degree of coarticulation between the consonant and the vowel. - While Sussman et al. (1995) have claimed that 'the locus equation metric is attractive as a possible context-independent phonemic class descriptor and a logical alternative to gestural-related invariance notions', the matters concerning the auditory or cognitive status of LEs has ben disputed (e.g., Brancazio & Fowler, 1998; Fowler, 1994).
+Pols (1999) found no difference in intercepts and slopes comparing read with spontaneous speech in Dutch.

+- While Chennoukh et al. (1997) relate locus equations to articulatory timing using the distinctive region model (DRM) of area functions (Carré & Mrayati, 1992), none of the temporal phasing measures in VCV sequences using movement data in Löfqvist (1999) showed any support for the assumption that the LE slope serves as an index of the degree of coarticulation between the consonant and the vowel. - While Sussman et al. (1995) have claimed that "the locus equation metric is attractive as a possible context-independent phonemic class descriptor and a logical alternative to gestural-related invariance notions", the issue concerning the auditory or cognitive status of LEs has been disputed (e.g., Brancazio & Fowler, 1998; Fowler, 1994).

-Finally, and this is particularly relevant to the last point above, the claim has been made that it is possible to obtain 'perfect classification accuracy (100%) for place of articulation' (Sussman et al, 1991) from LE parameters.
-However, it is important to recognise that LE parameters themselves are generalisations across multiple data points (Fowler, 1994, Löfqvist, 1999).
-Therefore, the perfect classification accuracy in distinguishing between three places of articulation is analogous to finding no overlap between three vowel categories that had been averaged by category across each speaker (as in classifying 10 [i], [10 [u], and 10 [a] points in an F1 x F2 space, where each point is an average value per speaker).
-Seen from this point of view, it is not that entirely surprising that 100% classification accuracy could be obtained, especially for citation-form speech data.
+Finally, and this is particularly relevant to the last point above, the claim has been made that it is possible to obtain "perfect classification accuracy (100%) for place of articulation" (Sussman et al., 1991) from LE parameters.
+However, it is important to recognize that LE parameters themselves are generalizations across multiple data points (Fowler, 1994; Löfqvist, 1999).
+Therefore, the perfect classification accuracy in distinguishing between three places of articulation is analogous to finding no overlap between three vowel categories that had been averaged by category across each speaker (as in classifying 10 [i], 10 [u], and 10 [a] points in an F1 $\times$ F2 space, where each point is an average value per speaker).
+Seen from this point of view, it is not that entirely surprising that 100 percent classification accuracy could be obtained, especially for citation-form speech data.